GPS of Start: 41.244323, -111.969962 (Ogden)

 In addition to resident traffic, this is a major conduit between Ogden and its lake and mountain recreation areas, so you might experience a fair amount of traffic in the canyon.
 The road is also narrow, with sharp curves, so large vehicles should exercise care and make use of the infrequent pull-outs to allow faster traffic to pass.

 At mile 7 you pass the city water-treatment plant and enter the Uinta-Wasatch-Cache National Forest.
-Just beyond, you reach the dam and lower end of Pineview Reservoir, a major -recreational resource for the Ogden area.
+Just beyond, you reach the dam and lower end of Pineview Reservoir, a major recreational resource for the Ogden area (review how to visit responsibly).
 The two campgrounds (total of nearly 100 sites) at the reservoir fill up quickly on weekends.
 If you are looking for a place to picnic, there are more peaceful spots along the Ogden River and at Causey Reservoir east of Huntsville.

 Snowbasin & Trappers Loop